tapyu/c-and-cpp-lessons/README.md

 ## **What are pointers?**

 In `C` and `C++`, pointers are variables that store memory addresses as their values.
-They are a fundamental concept in both languages and are used extensively for tasks like dynamic memory allocation, working with arrays, and passing data by reference.
+In essence, it "points" to the location in memory where a specific piece of data is stored.
+Pointers provide a way to indirectly access and manipulate data in memory.

 ---